Primary page content

 Marks and judgments are provisional until they have been confirmed by the Board of Examiners; this includes marks provided to students through the academic year, (for instance on coursework) to support their learning.

-Programme Boards of Examiners are based in academic departments and their membership includes academic staff, assessment administrators and external examiners.
+Programme Boards of Examiners are based in academic departments and their membership includes academic staff and external examiners.

 Rules for quoracy are set out in the Guidance and Procedures for the Conduct of Boards of Examiners.

 Meetings will be convened online and conducted in line with the College’s procedures as set out in the Board of Examiners’ Guidance.

 One Board of Examiners may cover multiple programmes of study.